ShehabAhmed-Gui/eagle-eye-client/docs/integration.md

 Prerequisites
 - Installer must run with Administrator privileges.
-- EagleEye app directory must be avaialble in your software developer.
+- EagleEye must be avaialble in your software directory as a child directory.
 - Target machine: Windows (service + named pipes supported).
+- Your Pipe messages must end with a newline-terminator.

 Installing the service
 ----------------------